Combatting a complex Asian network

-Asian organized crime syndicates are behind a number of serious crimes whose impact is felt on a global level.
-Criminal activities are not limited to Asia itself but are carried out in countries all over the world.
+The criminal activities of Asian organized crime syndicates are not limited to Asia itself but are carried out in countries all over the world.

 At INTERPOL, we run a project known as AOC (Asian Organized Crime) that works to combat these complex and pervasive crime networks.

-It also provides a forum in which law enforcement agencies across the entire globe can share intelligence and experience.
-Two dedicated working groups have been set up to focus action on a regional basis – one for Asia and the Pacific, the other for Europe.
+The project provides a forum in which law enforcement agencies across the entire globe can share intelligence and experience.

-In total, the five phases of the operation have made more than 8,400 arrests, seized almost USD 40 million in cash, and closed down some 3,400 illegal gambling dens which handled almost USD 5.7 billion worth of bets.
+To date, the combined seven SOGA operations have resulted in more than 30,000 arrests, the seizure of some USD 57 million in cash and the closure of more than 3,700 illegal gambling dens which handled almost USD 8 billion worth of bets.